 Alabama state certification requires: (1) a completed application; (2) an application fee; (3) an official transcript (submitted by the candidate); (4) completed program checksheet; and (5) a set of fingerprints (a fee is required).
-Effective Fall 2006, Praxis II test will be one of the requirements for state certification.

 Graduate Deficiency

 The Education Department will provide remediation free of charge to any graduate whose performance is deficient in his/her area of specialization within two years of the program's completion.